Eng-AliGhazzawi/pytorch-retinanet/README.md

 ## Acknowledgements

-- Significant amounts of code are borrowed from the [yhenon_implmentation](https://github.com/yhenon/pytorch-retinanet)
+- This repository is essentially an adaptation of [yhenon_implmentation](https://github.com/yhenon/pytorch-retinanet).
+It incorporates several enhancements and additional features, including the capability to visualize images and videos, thus making the tool more user-friendly.

 ## Examples